Skip to content

 raise KEY_NOT_FOUND

 If no resolution path succeeds, the verifier MUST fail the signature check and reject the artifact.
+If a key is found but marked as revoked (active: false) or lacks a valid on-chain credential, the verifier MUST reject with KEY_REVOKED.

 Trust Bundle Resolution